-leaving his children unprovided for, at least self." with such a small sum as would only provide for them the necessaries of life, and these but barely.
-Lucy was not one of those who act on impulse, and often when their feelings are excited make rash promises which on cool reflection they either break entirely, or fulfil them in a regretful spirit : she well weighed her plans ere she spoke of them, and the subject of John's family was one which cost her much anxious thought.
-Her heart counselled her to offer a home at once to Mrs. Harley risen to her lips before, but she had never and her children, but she determined to reflect | given it utterance. fully on the consequences before she made the proposal.
+He was much distressed at the thought of leaving his children unprovided for, at least self.' with such a small sum as would only provide for them the necessaries of life, and these but barely.
+Lucy was not one of those who act on impulse, and often when their feelings are excited make rash promises which on cool reflection they either break entirely, or fulfil them in a regretful spirit : she well weighed her plans ere she spoke of them, and the sub- aunt must have been." iect of John's family was one which cost her much anxious thought.
+Her heart counselled her to offer a home at once to Mrs. Harley and her children, but she determined to reflect fully on the consequences before she made the proposal.
 She knew that the calm, studious life which she had pictured to herself would be entirely broken up, that her little income must chiefly go for providing for the education of the children; that Mrs. Harley's disposition would not accord very harmoniously with her own orderly habits.
-Self whispered "Why should you destroy your peace, and give up your comforts, for the sake of the children of the man who embittered your youth, and destroyed the first warm affections of your heart?"
-But self was never long predominant in the believe me, it is better to suffer as I have done breast of Lucy Ray, and she quickly cast aside the tempter, murmuring," Why should I ex- ly, dear.
+Self whispered "Why respect, and my principle overcome my love." should you destroy your peace, and give up your comforts, for the sake of the children of Eleanor. the man who embittered your youth, and destroyed the first warm affections of your heart?"
+But self was never long predominant in the believe me, it is better to suffer as I have done breast of Lucy Ray, and she quickly cast aside than to marry as many do.
+Do not look so sadthe tempter, murmuring, "Why should I ex- ly, dear.
 My regrets and sorrows have passpect, or desire a life of uninterrupted ease?
 Is ed long ago; therefore we will not speak again not the wish for such a life selfish?
 When I on this subject.
-I told you this that you pictured myself passing my time with my might feel that I can sympathise in your feel books, my music, and other refined pleasures, ings for as warm as your own have once dwelt was it not the essence of egotism?
+I told you this that you pictured myself passing my time with my might feel that I can sympathise in your feelbooks, my music, and other refined pleasures, books, my music, and other refined pleasures, ings for as warm as your own have once dwelt was it not the essence of egotism?
 Such a life in the heart of the "Old Maid." would, it is true, expand the intellect, but the moral nature would lie dormant.
-No, I will accept my duties, I will struggle for the grandchildren of my dear uncle.
-They will require much care; much must be undone in their education as well as much learnt; but I will nerve myself to the task.
-If all our duties were pleasant, there would be no merit in performfor his wife and children ; and he knew Lucy too well to have any doubt as to the fulfilment of such a promise.
-The whole of Mrs. Harley's income, when all was paid, was not more than sixty pounds per annum, and with her habits it was not sufficient to support herself.
-Lucy soon gained that power over her which a superior nature must have over a weak one : it was not, however, a chain, but a protection.
-Ellen reposed as it were on Lucy, looked up to her as a child looks to its mother for guidance.
-With the children Lucy had more difficulty-their passions were unbridled.
-Frank was very headstrong if attempts were made to rule him ; but the mild, firm manner of Lucy won his respect, and her kindness secured his strong affection.
-Eleanor was sadly neglected, and Lucy found her more difficult to subdue than Frank.
-They were soon settled comfortably in their new home, and Lucy found that she had her hands full of work.
-Economy must be practiced, and everything freshly arranged.
-Mrs. Harley absolutely looked on in amazement to see how much was done, and how many comforts were procured with their small meansfor Lucy's income was but small.
+No, I will accept my duties, I will struggle for the grand- tity of butter and cheese produced the present children of my dear uncle.
+They will require much care ; much must be indone in their edu- exceeds that of any previous year by about cation as well as much learnt; but I will nerve myself to the task.
+If all our duties were ties referred to there have been made at least Slavery proclivities will, it is thought, insure pleasant, there would be no merit in performing them."

-John Harley was gathered to his fathers. but not before he had been comforted by Lucy's promise that she would make a home ated by the Democrats for U.S. Senator.
+John Harley was gathered to his fathers, but not before he had been comforted by Lucy's promise that she would make a home ated by the Democrats for U. S. Senator.